2021sam/bear_hugo_hero_theme/content/_index.md

 {{< flipcard front="images/welcome/stencilPainting.png" back="images/welcome/learnMore.png" title="Stencil Painting" link="/stencil-painting" >}}

-**BEAR Collision Cente** r is an ideal partner for insurance-related work, recognizing the importance of efficiency and quality within the insurance sector.
+**BEAR Collision Center** is an ideal partner for insurance-related work, recognizing the importance of efficiency and quality within the insurance sector.
 Whether addressing collision repairs, frame straightening, or intricate surface preparations, our commitment to excellence is evident in